andrebodo/RWLK_NASDAQ/README.md

-# RWLK_NASDAQ
+# ReWalk Robotics Short Recommendation

-ReWalk robotics short recommendation
+This repository contains a .pdf of my latest investment idea (March 3rd 2020) writeup; A short sell recommendation on ReWalk Robotics.